5 Dangerous Myths About Relationship Patterns You Must Debunk Now

 The Pop-Psychology Version

 "Hurt people hurt people" — and by extension, enough compassion, perfect communication, and unconditional positive regard can heal any toxic dynamic.
-This belief romanticizes co-regulation as an infinite resource and positions the empathic partner as the therapeutic agent responsible for healing the other person's relational wounds.
+This belief romanticizes co-regulation as an infinite resource and positions the empathic partner as the one responsible for healing the other person's relational wounds.

 What the Science Actually Shows